dashevo/node.js-engineer-code-challenge/README.md

      Networking and storage will be much more expensive for you - **0.001 DASH per byte**, but the data is located on your server, so you can trust it.

-For communication with your external services we provide two functions which are wrappers around [whatwg fetch](https://fetch.spec.whatwg.org/).
+For communication with your external service(s) we provide two functions which are wrappers around [whatwg fetch](https://fetch.spec.whatwg.org/).
 They help us to calculate incoming and outgoing traffic.